noynaert/csc274handouts/Unit_03_Files_Directories_and_Wildcards/Unit_03_010_Files.md

 * ```mv```
   * Technically it is used to move a file to a different directory
   * Most of the time it is used to rename a file or directory

-### Non-Roman alphabets

-Unix was written using ASCII.
-Linux was adapted to handle extended ASCII.
-Now it generally supports other alphabets

 ## Editing text files